5w311/team-eta/README.md

 ## Notes

-- Settings persist per-device via `localStorage`.
-Because storage is tied to the domain and not the folder, the rename from Team ETA carried everything over — tuning, swap schedule, theme.
+- Settings persist per-device via `localStorage`..
 - Timezone resolution is a lookup table covering all 50 states, with per-city handling for the split states (TX, TN, KY, FL, IN, ND, SD, NE, KS, ID, OR, MI).
 Unknown towns fall back to a manual zone picker.